01 of 04

-- Sew remaining small triangles together in pairs as shown on page 2 and block center above (A to D, B to C, and orienting them exactly as illustrated).
+- Sew remaining small triangles together in pairs, and block center above (A to D, B to C, and orienting them exactly as illustrated).
 Press seam allowances in opposite directions.

 - Sew the new units together on their longest edges.
 Press.
 Trim dog ears.